Help with Special Collections in Quicksearch

 This documentation is intended to assist you with searching for special collections materials within Yale’s libraries.
 Special collections are rare or fragile materials that you must use in designated reading rooms; materials include rare books, manuscripts, archives, maps, photographs, prints and drawings, recordings, digital content, and much more.

-Screenshot of the Quicksearch search box, with various data sources available
+Screenshot of search box, with various data sources available

 Quicksearch enables searching of many different types of resources (books, journal articles, archival objects, etc.) across multiple data sources: